SYDsCorner/MechaCar_Statistical_Analysis/README.md

    - **Lot 2:** our p-value (0.60) is above our significance level.
 Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.

    - **Lot 3:** our p-value (0.04) is lower than our significance level.
 Therefore, we would have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically different.

+## Deliverable 4: Study Design: MechaCar vs Competition

+> There are lot of metrics that would be of interest to a consumer for example cost, city or highway fuel efficiency, horse power, maintenance cost, safety rating, etc. For my study design, I would choose 2 metrics that would interested to figure out like "safety rating to cost ratio" or safety rating divided by cost to get the value score.

+- What metric or metrics are you going to test?
+   - **cost** and **safety rating**

+- What is the null hypothesis or alternative hypothesis?
+   - **Null Hypothesis:** the average safety value of a mechacar car = the population mean value-safety score
+   - **Alternative Hypothesis:** the average safety value of a mechacar car > the population mean value-safety score

+- What statistical test would you use to test the hypothesis?
+And why?
+   - **One-Sample t-Test:** the success metric is numerical (value score) and the sample size is large (can compare to all car types)

+- What data is needed to run the statistical test?
+   - Safety data from Mechacar testing / Price of MechaCar cars
+   - Estimated average safety scores for population / Estimated average price for population